MaxCarritt/maicab_fullsize/README.md

 <img src="./Photos/mai_button_order.svg" width="300">

+**If you left the input as Io4 type, no additional configuration is needed to connect it to gameplay**

 ### Button Sensor:
 I cant be sure of the EXACT model number of the sensor, but it seems to be  a **Sharp GP1A73AJ000F**.
 This is no longer available from places like digikey and mouser, but there is a large inventory in China.
 I bought replacements from aliexpress: https://de.aliexpress.com/item/1005008751424908.html?gatewayAdapt=glo2deu#nav-specification